 Key clearances for daily comfort:

-These measurements ensure comfortable daily movement.
+These measurements make sure daily movement stays comfortable.
 Too little space creates frustration; too much makes rooms feel disconnected.

 Furniture Spacing Guidelines for Conversation and Comfort